janglee83/ISD.VN.20221.05/README.md

 >
 > - Analysis Diagram for that's assigned use case.
 > - Update Interactionn Diagrams based on entity list and SRS
+> - Relationship Class Diagrams for that's assigned use case.
 >
 > #### Update
 >